- Entrepreneurship and Innovation

 We Learn Business by Building Our Own.

-In this class you will develop a business idea, write a business plan, and present your work to a panel of business executives.
+In this class, you will develop a business idea, write a business plan, and present your work to a panel of business executives.
 By the end of the semester, you will have a better understanding of business concepts and learn more about yourself as a business professional.
 Students are placed into teams and learn how to work together through assessments like the Myers Briggs Type Indicator.
-During the Get Real Weekend, you will learn about teamwork through a series of interactive group activities.
+During the Get Real Event, you will learn about teamwork through a series of interactive group activities.
 Teamwork is emphasized throughout the semester.

-At the end of the semester you will compete with the other business teams for the title of Top Dawg.
+At the end of the semester, you will compete with the other business teams for the title of Top Dawg.
 Teams are evaluated by classmates and a panel of business executives.
 As a Top Dawg, you receive bragging rights, an automatic "A" on your final exam, and your classmates are given an optional final.

 Top Dawg Winners

 Fall 2020—Hairpods: a personal care company that creates dissolvable shampoo, conditioner and body wash pods that are easy to use, customizable, convenient for transportation, and eco-friendly, completely eliminating plastic bottles and wasted product.